kiewic/PowerBI-WaffleChart/Tutorial/ProfesionalVisualGuidline.md

 # Developer guide.
 Building a professional custom visual for Power BI

-## General  words about requirements of good-looking visual.
+## Requirements of good-looking visual.

 Power BI gallery users expect the visuals to contain a minimum set of features and work properly in their Power BI reports.
 A full-featured visual should include formatting options for the user, selection and filtering, exception handling, and responsive rendering.

 Check Bar Chart creation [tutorial](https://github.com/Microsoft/PowerBI-visuals#building-bar-chart).
 This's a great example of professionaly maden Power BI custom visual.

-### Fields/Data
+## Dataset support
+To make the visual's barrier of entry, it's better to add dataset validation and to support large and various datasets.

 1. Support large data sets.
-2. Provide validation for all data types in the Field well.
+2. Provide validation for all data types in the Field well (expect any type of data).
 3. Provide error handling for unexpected data values.

-## Validation of the dataset (expect any type of data here) and supporting big datasets.
-Links to examples of proper validation.
+Use [DataViewUtils](https://github.com/Microsoft/powerbi-visuals-utils-dataviewutils/blob/master/docs/usage/usage-guide.md) NPM package to support all three items.

-## Supporting wide variety of formatting options.
+## Support wide variety of formatting options

 List of expected Formating Panel options which let users to specify "look and feel" of the visual: